drexpp/notes/2018-march.md

    Type >2j to shift right or <2j to shift left.
 * Folding
    - Press **`zf`** to fold, and **`zo`** to open.
 You can also add **`zf3j`** to fold the next 3 lines including the actual one.
    - Ctrl+Q you enter in Vim's visual mode.
-Using :, once you have selected your piece of code, we can write `sort` and the lines selected with the visual block will be sorted.
+Using :, once you have selected your piece of code, we can write `sort` and the lines selected within the visual block will be sorted.